laduplessis/viroinf-hiddensee/datasets/README.md

 ## H3N2 dataset
 Dataset of 86 aligned Influenza/A hemagglutinin (HA) gene sequences (1698 bp) from New York sampled over multiple flu seasons.
 The dataset is a subsample of the dataset used in Rambaut et al ([Science 2008](http://www.nature.com/nature/journal/v453/n7195/full/nature06945.html)).

+## Alpha UK dataset
+Two alignments of SARS-CoV-2 genomes from the UK.
+All genomes and associated metadata are available from https://www.cogconsortium.uk/priority-areas/data-linkage-analysis/public-data-analysis/.

+### Alpha
+Subsample of all Alpha (B.1.1.7) genomes from the UK that were sequenced between 1 August 2020 and 1 February 2021 (the oldest Alpha genome only dates from 20 September 2020).
+We sampled 7 genomes at random from all genomes sequenced in every epiweek during this period.
+For epiweeks where fewer than 7 genomes are available we used all available genomes.
+This resulted in 154 genomes.

+### Background
+subsampling all non-Alpha genomes from the UK that were sequenced between 1 August 2020 and 1 February 2021 (the oldest Alpha genome only dates from 20 September 2020).
+We sampled 6 genomes at random from all genomes sequenced in every epiweek during this period.
+For epiweeks where fewer than 6 genomes are available we used all available genomes.
+This resulted in 160 genomes.